 (2) For buildings, actions due to impact shall be taken into account for:

-buildings used for car parking;
+— buildings used for car parking;

-buildings in which vehicles or forklift trucks are permitted; and
+— buildings in which vehicles or forklift trucks are permitted; and

-buildings that are located adjacent to road or railway or waterway traffic.
+— buildings that are located adjacent to road or railway or waterway traffic.

 (3) Actions due to impact from helicopters shall be taken into account for buildings where the roof contains a designated landing pad.